tgirke/rcf/rates.md

 layout: page
 title: Access and rate structure
 permalink: rates.html
 summary: The following summarizes HPCC's rate structure for UCR users.
-Rates for external users are slightly higher.
 For more details consult the Recharging Rate document.

 ---